cadema-PoliTO/Bill2Watt/README.md

 To use the *bill2watt* package, follow these steps:

 1. Download or clone the repository to your local machine.
-2. Refer to the provided documentation (e.g., doc folder) to learn how to utilize the *bill2watt* package for predicting load profiles from time-of-use energy bills.
+2. Refer to the provided documentation (**soon coming**) to learn how to utilize the *bill2watt* package for predicting load profiles from time-of-use energy bills.
 3. Run the Jupyter Notebook file [eda.ipynb](eda.ipynb) to access the exploratory data analysis (EDA) notebook and explore the dataset used for load profile analysis.
+3. Run the Jupyter Notebook file [tests.ipynb](tests.ipynb) to evaluate the various predictors in the *bill2watt* package and compare their performances based on various metrics.
-4. Additional examples and guides on using the *bill2watt* package will be provided soon.
+4: Additional examples and guides on using the *bill2watt* package will be provided soon.

 Please note that the package documentation will soon be available in the repository.
-Examples demonstrating the usage of the *bill2watt* package for load profile prediction will be provided soon.

 If you have any questions or need further assistance, please contact the project author.